FredHuangBia/PytorchDL/README.md

 $ pip3 install tqdm
 $ pip3 install numpy
 ```

+If any of the above failed during installation, please try again with 'sudo'.

 After cloning this repo, create a directory structure like this: **YourProjectName/code/PytorchDL/** where PytorchDL shuold be the repo.